 - Casual conversations with coworkers of various experience levels

-While continuous learning might involve one type of activity or several, the key is that it takes place o a sustained basis to not only build new knowledge, but reinforce the knowledge the employee already possesses.
+While continuous learning might involve one type of activity or several, the key is that it takes place sustainably to not only build new knowledge but reinforce the knowledge the employee already possesses.
+It is also important to provide constructive feedback to help your employees improve their work performance.

 Tips for Creating a Continuous Learning Culture